nathancarter/ge-lib/to-do-list.md

 ## Command-line interface

- * Add one option, the output file name, from which the file type is discerned (SVG/PDF/PNG).
- * Add `ge-draw --help` that prints a help message.
+ * Add a help message for invalid syntax.
- * Add all options of the form `--x=y`, resulting in a call to `renderer.set( x, y )`, plus add help on each.
+ * Add all options of the form `x=y`, resulting in a call to `renderer.set( x, y )`, plus add help on each.
  * Add the following options/new signatures, adding help for each as you create the feature.